Declared Pest Plants & Animals

 Biosecurity Queensland has more information on thunbergia fragrans.

 European rabbits are a restricted invasive animal under the Biosecurity Act 2014 and are noted as a medium priority for control under Townsville's Pest Management Plan.
-It is illegal to move, fed, give away, sell or release rabbits into the environment without a permit
+It is illegal to move, feed, give away, sell or release rabbits into the environment without a permit

 Rabbits are not permitted to be kept by residents in Queensland.
 Biosecurity Queensland regulates the keeping of rabbits.